dcourtois/clarisse_toolkit/Readme.md

 Reading types
 =============

-In Clarisse, when you print most of our objects, what's printed is the type of the object.
+In Clarisse, when you print most of the objects, what's printed is the type of the object.
 For instance:
 ```python
 print(ix.application)